District of Columbia Income Tax Calculator

 • Tax owed (T_net): DC tax after credits.

-• Marginal rate: Rate that applies to your last dollar of taxable income.
+• Marginal rate: The bracket rate that touches your final dollar of TI.

 • Effective rate (ER): T_net divided by I.